GerryS02/total-Meal-Cost-Calculator/README.md

       - Tax: **$3.50** (7% of $50)
       - **Total Price**: **$62.50** (Meal Price + Tip + Tax)

-## Practical Use Cases

-This project is ideal for:
-- **Restaurant Goers**: Quickly calculate the total cost of a meal, including tip and tax, without needing to manually figure it out.
-- **Service Industry Workers**: Easily determine the tip based on meal price.
-- **Learning Projects**: Perfect for beginners wanting to practice Python programming and GUI development.
+These results help users quickly know how much they need to pay, including the suggested tip and applicable tax.

-By building this program, you can also get hands-on experience with user interface design and handling user input in a Python environment.
+By building this program, one can get hands-on experience with user interface design and handling user input in a Python environment.

 ## Technologies Used